Asharalikhan4/Operating-Systems-Notes/Notes.md

 <h3>Types of Operating System:</h3>

 <h6>1.
-Single Tasking Operating System</h6>
+Single Tasking Operating System -</h6>

 - This type of Operating System can run only one program at a particular time.
 - They allow only one process at a time in the ram. ex - MS-DOS
 - They are very inefficient.

+<h6>Multiprogramming Operating System -</h6>

-Multiprogramming Operating System - A computer running more than one program at a time (like running Excel and Firefox simultaneously).
+- A computer running more than one program at a time (like running Excel and Firefox simultaneously).

+<h6>3.
+Multitasking Operating System –</h6>

+- It is an extension of multiprogramming where we run the process in the time slot mannner.
+- Multitasking system are more responsive.
-Multitasking Operating System – Tasks sharing a common resource (like 1 CPU).
+- Tasks sharing a common resource (like 1 CPU).

 Multiprocessing Operating System– A computer using more than one CPU at a time.